puppetlabs/puppet-docs/source/puppet/4.8/reference/quick_start_ntp.markdown

 ## Install the puppetlabs-ntp module

-The puppetlabs-ntp module is part of the [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet Labs.
+The puppetlabs-ntp module is part of the [supported modules](http://forge.puppetlabs.com/supported) program; these modules are supported, tested, and maintained by Puppet.
 You can learn more about the puppetlabs-ntp module by visiting [http://forge.puppetlabs.com/puppetlabs/ntp](http://forge.puppetlabs.com/puppetlabs/ntp).

 **To install the puppetlabs-ntp module**: